Overview of ALS

 - Nutritional Therapy

 Emory Bellard ALS Clinic

-The Emory Bellard ALS Clinic is housed at Baylor Scott & White Medical Center – Round Rock's specialty clinic.
+The Emory Bellard ALS Clinic, an ALS-Recognized Treatment Center, is housed at Baylor Scott & White Medical Center – Round Rock's specialty clinic.
 Bearing the name of the famed Texas A&M football coach and former ALS patient, the clinic celebrates Coach Bellard's life and offers hope to other ALS patients through generous funding from Coach Bellard's wife, Susan, the Texas A&M Twelfth Man Kick-Off Team Foundation and other generous donors.

 Patients receive personalized, comprehensive care from a multidisciplinary team which includes clinicians from neurology, physical therapy, occupational therapy, speech therapy, respiratory therapy, nutrition and social services.